Amdiglurax: Pharmacodynamics

 The exact mechanism of action or biological target of amdiglurax is unknown.
 Amdiglurax does not interact with any monoamine transporters, monoamine receptors, or amino acid targets (e.g., the NMDA receptor or the AMPA receptor).
 Screening against 52 neurotransmitter-related receptors, ion channels, and enzymes and screening against 900 kinases was negative.
 Amdiglurax is said to work in part through indirectly modulating BDNF and its signaling.
 It has also been found to upregulate glial-derived neurotrophic factor (GDNF), vascular endothelial growth factor (VEGF), and Skp, Cullin, F-box (SCF) in vitro, with more robust effects on BDNF and SCF than on VEGF or GDNF.
 Amdiglurax has been found to increase signaling of the tropomyosin receptor kinase B (TrkB) pathway, and antibodies against BDNF and SCF have been found to oppose effects of amdiglurax in preclinical models.

+A 2022 patent disclosed that NSI-189 is a highly potent agonist of the nuclear receptor TLX (NR2E1), with a reported EC_{50} of 36.1 pM (0.0361 nM) in an ALPHA assay.
+This receptor is known to be a master regulator of hippocampal neurogenesis in the brain.
+Previously an orphan receptor, the TLX is now known to have the fatty acid oleic acid as an endogenous agonist.
+Oleic acid is peripherally selective, necessitating the use of synthetic drugs to act on this receptor for potential medical applications.
+On the other hand, its developer disclosed amdiglurax to act as a dual agonist and positive allosteric modulator of the metabotropic glutamate mGlu_{5} receptor and attributed its antidepressant-like effects to this action in a 2026 patent.

 In a small phase 1 clinical study, amdiglurax (40–150 mg/day) for 4 weeks had no impact on hippocampal or amygdalar volume measured by magnetic resonance imaging (MRI) in people with major depressive disorder.
 There was a modest numerical increase in left hippocampal volume (b=0.35), but it was not statistically significant (p=0.12).
 The doses of amdiglurax used in humans are lower than those that have been found to increase hippocampal volume in some studies in mice although not in other studies.
 Despite the preceding, although no antidepressant effect over placebo was apparent in a phase 2 study, amdiglurax nonetheless produced significant cognitive and memory improvements in the study.
 The mixed effectiveness of amdiglurax in treating depression but its apparent cognitive benefits in clinical studies has been interpreted as suggesting that reduced hippocampal volumes are more associated with cognitive alterations in depression rather than with the mood effects of depression.